w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 <br>

 ### <font color =b32d2d>Skin Shop</font> {: #SkinShop}
-The last shop you can access is the Skin Shop.
-This is where you can use Skin Fragments you've earned from duplicate skins to buy new <a href="/Bot-features/Currency-Commands/Skins" target="_blank">skins</a>.
+The Skin Shop is where you can use Skin Fragments you've earned from duplicate skins to buy new <a href="/Bot-features/Currency-Commands/Skins" target="_blank">skins</a>.
 What is availabe in the shop is the same for everyone and it rotates every UTC day.
+If you already own a skin or do not have enough fragments, the button will be grayed out.

 <br>
 <center>